JohnXSO/FortniteX/README.md

 ---

-## ❗ Disclaimer

-This tool is provided **strictly for educational and testing purposes**.
-It does not modify game files and operates externally.
-The user assumes all responsibility for usage.
-By downloading, you agree to use this only in private environments or for development insight.

----

 ## ⭐ Stay Connected

 Follow updates, changelogs, and compatibility notices by bookmarking this repository or joining the private newsletter (optional on first launch).